 I am consulting other bloggers, teaching the basics locally.

-Since 2004, I researched and documented the horrific history of Indian Adoption Projects: The books are One Small Sacrifice, Two Worlds,Called Home, Stolen Generations: Lost Children of the Indian Adoption Projects Book Series. (all are on amazon and e-readers.)
+Since 2004, I researched and documented the horrific history of Indian Adoption Projects: The books are One Small Sacrifice, Two Worlds,Called Home, Stolen Generations, and In The Veins: Lost Children of the Indian Adoption Projects Book Series. (all are on amazon and e-readers.)
 STOLEN GENERATIONS: Survivors of the Indian Adoption Projects and 60s Scoop, hit Amazon April 27 2016.